Methods in complete intersections in corank one: Introduction

-{\it Reminiscent of methods in} \cite{M94, MK84, M98s} {\it and others, this can be seen as an alternate version of the celebrated theorem} \cite[Thm 7.1.1]{ABH25} {\it that vanishing of the top Chern class implies splitting.} \item Suppose $I$ and $J$ are locally complete intersection ideals of height $d-1$.
+{\it Reminiscent of methods in} \cite{M94, MK84, M98s} {\it this can be seen as an alternate version of Theorem \ref{ABH26Thm3}}. \item Suppose $I$ and $J$ are locally complete intersection ideals of height $d-1$.
 If two of the three ideals $I$, $J$ and $IJ$ are images of stably free modules in ${\SP}_{d-1}(A)$ then so is the third one. \eE

 {\it One can be hopeful that Theorem \ref{frsBara} will be improved and remove the normality condition on $A$.
-In that case Hypothesis \ref{HypIntro} would be valid, and everything in this article would be valid results.
+In that case, Hypothesis \ref{HypIntro} would be valid, and everything in this article would be valid results.
 On the other hand, it is possible that some counter example to one of the implications in this article would be found.
 That would prove that the condition of normality cannot be dropped from (\ref{frsBara}). }